GRDDL: Microformats and profile transformations

 from the 2006 vCard/RDF work.

 The GRDDL aware agent can then use that profileTransformation to extract all hcard data from pages that reference that link.

 XML and transformations

 In a similar fashion to XHTML, GRDDL transformations can be attached to XML documents.

+Explicitly linking to transformations

+GRDDL specifies a grddl:transform attribute that can be appended to the root element, which can be used to link to one or more transformations.